Xaviermw/GeorgetownWork/DrivingAndTextingApp/README.md

-# Simple Android App Game created to show the difficulties in being able to text and drive at the same time without potentially crashing.
+# Simple Java Based App

+Group project where we created a game to show the difficulties in being able to text and drive at the same time without potentially crashing.

 Utilized OOP, Multithreading, Unit Testing